-“My life is my own to bare!”
+“My life is my own to bear!”
 Zero pushed downwards will all his might, his energy amplified and transferred into his blade.
-Kamori glowed dangerously black and in one clean swipe, the demon was cut in half.
+Kamori glowed dangerously black, and the demon was cut in half in one clean swipe.

 Like smoke, the demon disappeared before him.

-Zero sighed with relief and stumbled backwards onto the tree.
+Zero sighed with relief and stumbled backward onto the tree.
 He leaned back, barely holding up.
-Examining around, he remembered exactly where he was, he was still in the forest where he was running away from Russ and his army.
+Then, examining around, he remembered exactly where he was; he was still in the forest, running away from Russ and his army.

 Was he truly dead?
-Zero was confused at such thought.
-The world around him was devoid of colors, barely holding on to what little colored it had.
+Zero was confused at such a thought.
+The world around him was devoid of colors, barely holding on to what little color it had.
 The only thing that he noticed was that he still had color himself.

-Looking down, he noticed that a long transparent line could be see attached to his belly button.
-Then it dawned on him, it was exactly like the time when he was sent to Atlanta when he was spying on Angel.
-The same lifeline that he had then were present now.
+Looking down, he noticed that a long transparent line could be seen attached to his belly button.
+Then it dawned on him; it was exactly like when he was sent to Atlanta when he was spying on Angel.
+The same lifeline that he had then was present now.

-Gently picking it up, he felt a warm pulse coming from the line that disappear off into the distance.
-A jolt of energy went throughout his body, and it finally dawned on him.
+Gently picking it up, he felt a warm pulse coming from the line that disappears into the distance.
+A jolt of energy went through his body, and it finally dawned on him.
 He was not dead.
-Quickly imagining the life line to fade away, he protected his one way ticket back to his body.
+Quickly imagining the lifeline to fade away, he protected his one-way ticket back to his body.

 “Stop the Swamp Fairy!”
 Voices of soldiers could be heard behind him.